Details

 Form and usage:

-This affix is formed by a combination of abstract participle V{nəq}N and N{-qaq}V. This combined affix is used to create a dynamic passive construction: It only makes sense on divalent stems, and it reduce the valency to yield a monovalent stem.
+This affix is formed by a combination of abstract participle V{nəq}N and N{-qaq}V. This combined affix is used to create a dynamic passive construction: Hence, it only makes sense on divalent stems, and it reduce the valency to yield a monovalent stem.

 Left sandhi: